GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 - `name`: Name to be displayed in Hypernet Protocol component library impelementations
 - `symbol`: Token symbol to be displayed in Hypernet Protocol component library impelementations
+- `chainId`: id of the network the token contract is deployed to
 - `address`: contract address where the token can be found given the chainid in the `label`
 - `nativeToken`: a special boolean field for indicating if the token is the native token of the chain denoted by the chainid
 - `erc20`: special boolean flag for indicating if all necessary functions are present for ERC20 compatibility (native tokens may or may not be ERC20 compliant)